kztk-m/sparcl/README.md

 * polymorphic types (with constraints) (such as `forall a p. a # p -> a` and `forall a b p q r. p <= q => (a # p -> b) # r -> a # q -> b `)
 * invertible types (such as `rev Int` and `rev (List Int)`)

-Though our parser is too generous, we require polymorphic types can appear in outermost positions of `sig` declaration explained below.
-TODO: I do not understand this sentence.
+Sparcl's type system is rank 1 and polymorphic types can appear in limited positions, namely outermost positions of signature declarations (i.e., `Ty` of `sig f : Ty` below).

 A function definition has the form of: